-Families can visit the DHS webpage for licensed child care for more information about licensing requirements and practices for child care centers and family child care programs.
+Families can visit the DHS webpage for licensed child care for more information about licensing requirements and practices for licensed child care centers, certified centers, and family child care programs.

-Describes program information such as the program’s address, license holder’s name, the effective date of the license, and the expiration date of the license.
+Describes program information such as the program’s address, license or certification holder’s name, and the effective date of the license or certification.

-An ‘active’ status indicates that the program is currently licensed to operate and is not currently under a licensing sanction (conditional, suspension, or revocation).
+An ‘active’ status indicates that the program is currently licensed or certified to operate and is not currently under a licensing sanction (conditional, suspension, or revocation).

 If the program has a current licensing sanction, the type of sanction is listed along with a statement of whether the program may operate.
 If the program is not legally authorized to operate at this time, the license status will indicate this.

 For family child care, describes the allowed numbers of children by age group.

 The maximum number of children allowed at the program at one time.